Word: Text Basics

 1. Move the mouse to the left of any line until it becomes a right slanted arrow.

-5. Drag the mouse up or down to select multiple lines.
+5. Drag the mouse up or down to select several lines of text.

-Quick Tip: Double-click to select a word, triple-click to select a paragraph.
-Press Ctrl+A to select all text.
+Quick Tip: Double-click to select a word and triple-click to select an entire paragraph.
+Press Ctrl+A to select all text in your document.

 Deleting text